srnfr/demo-rabbitmq/php/README.md

 You need `PHP 7.0` and `php-amqplib`.
 To get these dependencies on Ubuntu type:

-    sudo apt-get install git-core php5-cli
+    sudo apt-get install -y git-core php-cli php-amqplib php-mbstring php-curl

-### Composer

-Then [install Composer](https://getcomposer.org/download/) per instructions on their site.

-### Client Library
+### RabbitMQ Server

-Then you can install `php-amqplib` using [Composer](https://getcomposer.org).

-To do that install Composer and add it to your path, then run the following command inside this project folder:

-    composer.phar install

-Or you can require it to the existing project using a command:

-    composer.phar require php-amqplib/php-amqplib
+You can start one (on a free tier plan) at [CloudAMQP](https://cloudamqp.com) Modify the `config.ini file` as needed.

 ## Code